 Some international students may be eligible for federal aid.
 Visit the Federal Student Aid website for more information.

-The UF International Center has a number of scholarships specifically for international students and also has helpful information about working while pursuing a degree.
+The UF International Center maintains a list of financial resources specifically for international students and also has helpful information about working while pursuing a degree.

 International Education Financial Aid maintains a search engine for scholarships and loans available to international students.

 The Department of Epidemiology offers graduate assistantships to all doctoral students upon acceptance, unless the student has received a fellowship, scholarship, or other external funding source.

 - 24 credits of tuition per year (9 credits in the fall, 9 credits in the spring, and 6 credits in the summer)